 Format: Subledger in csv, html, tsv, pdf, xml and html.
 Subledger SAGE50 in same plus txt.

 Posting Date: the apply date selected when the option is given (payments, credit note, invoice date, writeoff).
-Otherwise same as the transaction date for sales or the actual date for Void.

 Account Name and Account Number: the information of the accounts involved in the transaction.

 Debit and Credit: the total of debit entries for a given transaction must equal the total of credits.

 - Green is a payment